Vikas-mhjn/Javascript-projects/Javascript_project-master/README.md

 # Javascript_project
-this repository is of Javascript awesome project Different different project great experience fun to do so
+this repository is of Javascript awesome project which are fun to do so